W. Bruce Fye: History of medicine

 He was the founding director of the Mayo Clinic's W. Bruce Fye Center for the History of Medicine, named by the Mayo Clinic in his honour as a result of his philanthropy.

 In addition to building up a large collection of books, offprints, and autographs relating to the history of cardiology, Fye has been a collector of prints and engravings relating to medicine and engraved portraits of physicians.
 He curated two exhibitions of prints drawn from his collection: Medicine and Art (Marshfield, WI, New Visions Gallery, 1996) and Five Hundred Years of Medicine in Art from the Collection of Bruce and Lois Fye (Rochester, MN, Rochester Art Center, 2010).
 That exhibition was held in conjunction with the annual meetings of the American Osler Society and the American Association for the History of Medicine.

 Fye was editor-in-chief of the Classics of Cardiology Library, which produced facsimile reprints of books of significance in the history of cardiology and cardiac surgery.
 The series was launched with an original volume William Osler's Collected Papers on the Cardiovascular System, which Fye edited.

 In 2014, when Fye retired from Mayo Clinic, he became emeritus professor of medicine and the history of medicine.
-The following year he published Caring for the Heart: Mayo Clinic and the Rise of Specialization (Oxford University Press), where his “goal was to write a book that explained how and why the care of patients with heart disease changes so dramatically during the twentieth century”.
+The following year he published Caring for the Heart: Mayo Clinic and the Rise of Specialization, where his “goal was to write a book that explained how and why the care of patients with heart disease changes so dramatically during the twentieth century”.
 Surgeon and historian Justin Barr wrote in his review;

 Caring for the Heart weaves together the history of the Mayo Clinic, the history of cardiology, and the history of specialization, into a single account, pulling the strengths from each element to help dissect, explain, and historicize the others.
 In so doing, Fye has created a highly readable story of modern medicine in twentieth-century America, meeting the challenge of appealing to professional historians, clinicians, and interested public alike.

 Based on his research and publications about the history of the Mayo Clinic, Fye functioned as Senior Historical Consultant for the two-hour Ken Burns film The Mayo Clinic: Faith, Hope, Science, which premiered on PBS on 25 September 25, 2018.

 In 2016, he donated many of the books he had collected over the previous 50 years to the Mayo Clinic.
 In 2021, Fye arranged to donate his private papers to the Alan Mason Chesney Archives of the Johns Hopkins Medical Institutions, Baltimore, Maryland, and donated what was believed to be the largest private collection of books and other materials related to the history of cardiology to the Huntington Library, San Marino, California.